vladmorosanu97/frontend-from-zero-to-hero/Week 2 - Introduction in HTML5 && CSS3/Test/CSS Questions/Solutions/README.md

     * CSS Box model is a made up of margins, borders, padding and content.
 Box model provides a **structured way** to space elements in     a relationship to each other.

-14. Is there a way to restore the default proprety value using CSS?
+14. Is there a way to restore the default property value using CSS?

     * This is not an easy way to restore the default property.
 But we can use ``inherit`` value, which will restore it to the default.